Alex4386/CIRNO/README.md

 - Micro$oft Window$® Platforms
 - Linux Systems whose Desktop Manager has GTK3 Support EXCLUDING [TmaxOS](https://tmaxos.com)

 Yes, bad news here. macOS didn't make it.
-But Tim Cook is deprecating x86 support so, Initial reason of continuing this project is this
+But Tim Cook is deprecating x86 support so, Initial reason of continuing this project is Artificial intelligence that can play Touhou Project.
+So, I will not support it for *NOW™*.
-**UPDATE: I updated my Macbook Pro to macOS Catalina, So I WON'T do any support stuff for macOS ever.**
+**P.S.
+I updated my Macbook Pro to macOS Catalina, So I WON'T do any support stuff for macOS ever, but I might be supporting  x64 when x64 touhou project is out.**

 ## MODEL DESIGN